xieyuheng/inner/persons/judea-pearl/causality.md

   but we should

-  - define it for every detailed conjunction of atomic propositions.
+  - define it for every detailed conjunction of atomic propositions, and use disjunctive normal form
+    (a disjunction of conjunctions)
+    to do computation.

   From the perspective of propositional logic, the base of computation is atomic,